azureice10/skks/README.md

 (ii) a post-interaction UX questionnaire, and (iii) an expert evaluation rubric for assessing LLM-generated cybersecurity recommendations.
 All instruments are provided for transparency and academic reuse.

+### SeBIS questionnaire - Indonesian Adapted
+This questionnaire is an adapted Indonesian version of the Security Behavior Intentions Scale (SeBIS).
+Items were translated and contextually adapted for the Indonesian context while preserving the original conceptual structure.
+The original SeBIS was proposed by Egelman and Peer.
+This adaptation is provided for academic research and non-commercial use.

+### UX questionnaire & Expert Evaluation Rubric:
+This instrument was developed as part of the research:
+“Integrating an LLM-Based Consultation Service into a National Cybersecurity Awareness Survey.”
+Provided for transparency and academic reuse.

 ## 📊 Dataset Description